managedBlog/managedBlog.github.io/managed/_posts/2020-01-07-from-the-help-desk-to-the-board-room-defeating-self-doubt.md

   - About Me
 ---

-_This is the third post in a planned five-part series on Impostor Series among IT Pros.
-Previous posts can be found here:_
+<small>_This is the third post in a planned five-part series on Impostor Series among IT Pros.
+Previous posts can be found here:_</small>

 _[Do I belong at this table?](https://www.modernendpoint.com/managed/do-i-belong-at-this-table)_